Natural skincare solutions: Dry skin vs dehydrated skin

 Humectants to Use in Natural Skincare

 A humectant is a type of moisturiser that works by drawing moisture in the air to your skin.
 Humectants are the proteins in the skin that bind water.
-When skin lacks, you get dry skin.
+When skin is lacking, you get dry skin.

 Humectants are proteins.
 Humectants bind water molecules to themselves and then to the skin.
 It is called the hydroscopic effect.